 - (a) Public agency responsibility general.
-Each public agency must take steps to ensure that one or both of the parents of a child with a disability are present at each IEP Team meeting or are afforded the opportunity to participate, including - - (1) Notifying parents of the meeting ten (10) school days prior to the meeting to ensure that they will have an opportunity to attend (the parent may agree to waive the ten (10) day notice requirement in order to expedite the IEP Team meeting); and - (2) Scheduling the meeting at a mutually agreed on time and place. - (b) Information provided to parents. - (1) The notice required under paragraph (a)(1) of this section must - - (i) Indicate the purpose, time, and location of the meeting and who will be in attendance; and - (ii) Inform the parents of the provisions in § 300.321(a)(6) and (c) (relating to the participation of other individuals on the IEP Team who have knowledge or special expertise about the child), and § 300.321(f) (relating to the participation of the Part C service coordinator or other representatives of the Part C system at the initial IEP Team meeting for a child previously served under Part C of the Act). - (2) For a child with a disability beginning at age 14, or younger, if determined appropriate by the IEP Team, the notice must (i) Indicate - - (A) That a purpose of the meeting will be the consideration of the postsecondary goals and transition services for the child, in accordance with § 300.320(b); and - (B) That the agency will invite the student; and - (ii) Identify any other agency that will be invited to send a representative. - (c) Other methods to ensure parent participation.
+Each public agency must take steps to ensure that one or both of the parents of a child with a disability are present at each IEP Team meeting or are afforded the opportunity to participate, including - - (1) Notifying parents of the meeting ten (10) school days prior to the meeting to ensure that they will have an opportunity to attend (the parent may agree to waive the ten (10) day notice requirement in order to expedite the IEP Team meeting); and - (2) Scheduling the meeting at a mutually agreed on time and place. - (b) Information provided to parents. - (1) The notice required under paragraph (a)(l) of this section must - - (i) Indicate the purpose, time, and location of the meeting and who will be in attendance; and - (ii) Inform the parents of the provisions in § 300.321(a)(6) and (c) (relating to the participation of other individuals on the IEP Team who have knowledge or special expertise about the child), and § 300.321(f) (relating to the participation of the Part C service coordinator or other representatives of the Part C system at the initial IEP Team meeting for a child previously served under Part C of the Act). - (2) For a child with a disability beginning at age 14, or younger, if determined appropriate by the IEP Team, the notice must (i) Indicate - - (A) That a purpose of the meeting will be the consideration of the postsecondary goals and transition services for the child, in accordance with § 300.320(b); and - (B) That the agency will invite the student; and - (ii) Identify any other agency that will be invited to send a representative. - (c) Other methods to ensure parent participation.
 If neither parent can attend an IEP Team meeting, the public agency must use other methods to ensure parent participation, including individual or conference telephone calls, consistent with § 300.328 (related to alternative means of meeting participation). - (d) Conducting an IEP meeting without a parent in attendance.
 A meeting may be conducted without a parent in attendance if the public agency is unable to convince the parents that they should attend.
-In this case the public agency must have a record of its attempts to arrange a mutually agreed on time and place, such as - (1) Detailed records of telephone calls made or attempted and the results of those calls;
+In this case the public agency must have a record of its attempts to arrange a mutually agreed on time and place, such as - (1) Detailed records of telephone calls made or attempted and the results of those calls; - (2) Copies of correspondence sent to the parents and any responses received; and - (3) Detailed records of visits made to the parent's home or place of employment and the results of those visits.